pwwang/immunopipe/docs/processes/ClusterMarkers.md

 - `rest` (`ns`): Rest arguments for [`Seurat::FindMarkers()`][3].
 Use `-` to replace `.` in the argument name.
 For example, use `min-pct` instead of `min.pct`.
     - `<more>`: See <https://satijalab.org/seurat/reference/findmarkers>

-!!! note
+/// Note
 Since this process is extended from `MarkersFinder`, other environment variables from `MarkersFinder` are also available.
 However, they should not be used in this process.
 Other environment variables are used for more complicated cases for marker finding (See [`MarkersFinder`][1] for more details).

 If you are using `pipen-board` to run the pipeline (see [here](../running.md#run-the-pipeline-via-pipen-board) and [here](../running.md#run-the-pipeline-via-pipen-board-using-docker-image)), you may see the other environment variables of this process are hidden and readonly.
+///

 [1]: https://pwwang.github.io/biopipen/api/biopipen.ns.scrna/#biopipen.ns.scrna.MarkersFinder